cnebs/rh-bp/README.md

 # React Hooks Global-State Boilerplate
-React-Express boilerplate using global state store with hooks to replace the need for Redux
+React-Express CRUD boilerplate using a global state store.

+This global state store behaves like Redux, but uses only React Context API & Hooks.

-Includes some components to render an initial todo list that uses local state with hooks and a global state with Context API & hooks :)
+Includes some components to render a simple todo list :)

+These components include examples of state, effect, and context hooks.

-Remove both the components and reducer's switch cases to make a clean boilerplate for development.
+Remove the components and reducer's switch cases to make a clean boilerplate.

 Use as a template for your own projects as needed.